-- Through late registration each semester, a schedule of withdrawal for nonpayment will be listed on the Mountwest Business Services website at www.mctc.edu/administration/business\services.
-Following late registration, the Mountwest Business Services will send written notification to the student advising of any administrative withdrawal for non payment of tuition and fees. - Any student owing amounts to Marshall University for residence hall or meal plan charges may be subject to administrative withdrawal for nonpayment and may not be permitted to enroll in subsequent semesters or terms until the obligation is paid. - Upon notice from the Mountwest Business Services Office, the Mountwest Registrar will initiate a complete withdrawal for a student not paying fees.
+- Through late registration each semester, a schedule of withdrawal for nonpayment will be listed on the Mountwest Business Services website at www.mctc. edu/administration/business\services.
+Following late registration, the Mountwest Business Services will send notification to the student's Mountwest email advising of any administrative withdrawal to the student's Mountwest email address for non payment of tuition and fees. - Any student owing amounts to Marshall University for residence hall or meal plan charges may be subject to administrative withdrawal for nonpayment and may not be permitted to enroll in subsequent semesters or terms until the obligation is paid. - Upon notice from the Mountwest Business Services Office, the Mountwest Registrar will initiate a complete withdrawal for a student not paying fees.
 The withdrawal will be classified as "Administrative -Nonpayment of Enrollment". - If the student fulfills the financial obligation, the Mountwest Business Services Office will notify the student Dean of Student Services.
-The dean will have discretion to approve registration. - A student who does not meet the financial obligation for enrollment will have that registration removed from the student's official record. - A student who owes a financial obligation to Mountwest will not be permitted to enroll in subsequent semesters or terms until the obligation is paid. - If a student disputes an administrative withdrawal, for financial obligations he/she may file an appeal with the Dean of Student Services.
+The dean will have discretion to approve registration. - A student who owes a financial obligation to Mountwest will not be permitted to enroll in subsequent semesters or terms until the obligation is paid. - If a student disputes an administrative withdrawal, for financial obligations he/she may file an appeal with the Dean of Student Services.